amans392/mtgcardsearch/readme.md

-mtg card search app using magic the gathering api from: https://magicthegathering.io/
+mtg card search app using magic the gathering api from the cards api in the documeentation section of this link:

+https://magicthegathering.io/

 Created using React